 These cards are available in the United States and can be acquired by Canadians who have entered the US credit card market.

-The American Express Hilton Honors Surpass card (US) earns Hilton Honors points and offers cardholders benefits such asĀ instant Hilton Gold elite status, a quarterly $50 Hilton credit, and ten complimentary airport lounge passes per year.
+The American Express Hilton Honors Surpass card offers benefits including instant Hilton Honors Gold elite status and a quarterly $50 Hilton credit.

 130,000 Hilton Honors